 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2017) Malaria risk due to P. vivax (79%), P. falciparum (20%) and mixed infections (~0.8%).
-P. vivax transmission risk is high in the departments of Colon and Gracias a Dios and moderate in Atlántida, El Paraiso, Olancho, and Yoro.
-P. falciparum transmission risk is high in Gracias a Dios, and a few cases are also reported in Colon, Olancho and Yoro.
+WHO—International Travel and Health (current online update, Country List)(2021) Malaria risk due to P. vivax (79%), P. falciparum (20%) and mixed infections (~0.8%) exists.
+P. vivax transmission risk is high in the departments of Colon and Gracias a Dios and moderate in Atlántida, El Paraiso, Olancho and Yoro.
+P. falciparum transmission risk is high in Colon and Gracias a Dios.
+No chloroquine-resistant P. falciparum has been reported.

-- Recommended prevention in risk areas: B – Risk of P. vivax malaria only.
+- Recommended prevention: B in P. vivax and mixed risk areas: Risk of P. vivax malaria only.
 Mosquito bite prevention plus chloroquine chemoprophylaxisa

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).